Ensuring zero-distractions as you work from home during the COVID-19 pandemic.

 If you don’t want to change the simplicity of the wall, you can also put sound absorption material inside your walls.
 Mineral wool or Fibertex are both good candidates for this task.
 You will need to remove the existing plasterboard, and then insert the absorption material at the back of the noise-source room’s plasterboard.

 Soundproofing inside the wall is always trickier and is more time-consuming.
 However, we can assure you (that if done well), you will have zero regrets about your decision.

 Option 3—Use sound barriers on the walls/ceilings

 Sound barriers, unlike absorbers, block the direct path of soundwaves.
 This works well for enclosed spaces like rooms because you can cover the entire wall with a sound barrier.
 At Soundproof Warehouse, we recommend sound barrier sheets like Sound-Stop 5 for this purpose.

-You can affix these directly on the wall using the super-grip tape and acoustic sealants.
+You can affix the Sound Stop 5 directly on the wall using Mechanical fixings.
 You can also layer the sound barrier between the plasterboard and sound absorption material inside the wall or ceiling.
-For detailed instructions on installing this acoustic barrier, click on this text.

 Option 4—Seal all holes

 We might have mentioned the importance of sealing holes before but this deserves a special mention of its own.
 Air gaps will let sound through, so ensure that you seal any teeny-tiny holes using an acoustic sealant.

 What kind of holes, do you ask?
 These could include cable holes, recessed lighting holes (ceiling), termite exit holes, or simply drilled holes.

 Don’t fall for these ‘hacks’